Yang Hu: Life

 Throughout the early part of Emperor Wu's reign, Yang Hu was one of the few key officials who strenuously advocated for the conquest of the rival state Eastern Wu.
 Emperor Wu, who liked the strategies that Yang Hu submitted, had him take charge of the western border with Eastern Wu and stationed him at Xiangyang.
 In 272, Yang Hu participated in a failed mission to rescue the Eastern Wu defector Bu Chan from Xiling (西陵; in present-day Yichang, Hubei), and was temporarily demoted, but was soon restored to his rank.
 After that defeat, he set up a détente with the Eastern Wu general Lu Kang and treated the Eastern Wu border residents with kindness, with intent to win over their loyalty.
 His efforts succeeded, though Lu Kang attempted to counter with his own gestures of goodwill.
 After Lu Kang's death in c.September 274, the Eastern Wu border residents became increasingly impressed with the Jin dynasty in light of Yang Hu's kindness.

 By 277, Yang Hu had fallen ill.
 While his plans of conquest had already been submitted and accepted by Emperor Wu, they were not ready for implementation.
 He performed his final act in the service of the empire – by recommending the capable Du Yu to succeed him.
 Du Yu would eventually go on to be a major part of the campaign against Eastern Wu.
 He died in December 278, just a few months after his elder sister Yang Huiyu.
 The people of Xiangyang built a monument for Yang Hu on Mount Xian (峴山), and ever after Yang Hu's death, visitors to the monument often wept in memory of his benevolent governance, and so the monument became known as the "Monument of Tears" (墮淚碑).
-After the Jin dynasty conquered Eastern Wu in 280, Emperor Wu had the declaration of victory read at Yang Hu's shrine, and awarded his wife, Lady Xiahou, an estate of over 5,000 taxable households in appreciation.
+After the Jin dynasty conquered Eastern Wu in May 280, Emperor Wu had the declaration of victory read at Yang Hu's shrine, and awarded his wife, Lady Xiahou, an estate of over 5,000 taxable households in appreciation.